 Ginger: As you say, Sharon, it really has been an unprecedented shock for the workforce and I know that you recently undertook a survey of more than 1,200 workers in the pandemic.
 Can you tell me what you found was happening inside people’s homes/workplaces?

-Sharon: Yeah.
+Professor Sharon Parker: Yeah.
 So, in fact, the survey is still going because we’ve repeated the survey nine times.
 So, some [08:00] fantastic participants in our survey, whom we’re forever grateful to have already done the survey eight times and we’re asking them actually to do it nine times.
 And we wanted to do that sort of what we call a longitudinal design because that really enables us to understand how things change because, of course, things have been changing rapidly during this time.